WHISTLEBLOWER PRIVACY NOTICE

 Types of personal data and legal basis

 Legitimate interest.
-Ramboll collects and processes personal data about you for the purpose of pursuing a legitimate interest of Ramboll, in ensuring compliance with applicable laws throughout all of Ramboll’s operations and facilitating the provision of information by data subjects from Ramboll regarding a suspected breach of such compliance and in order to provide a response to the requests made by you which interests in processing the personal data overrides your interests.
-Under the GDPR this is in accordance with article 6(1) (f).
+Ramboll collects and processes personal data about you for the purpose of pursuing a legitimate interest of Ramboll, in ensuring compliance with applicable laws throughout all of Ramboll’s operations and facilitating the provision of information by whistleblowers from Ramboll regarding a suspected breach of such compliance and in order to provide a response to the requests made by you which interests in processing the personal data overrides your interests.
+Under the GDPR this is in accordance with GDPR article 6(1) (f).

-Ramboll collects and processes the following personal data about you for the above purposes:
+Unless you choose to stay anonymous Ramboll collects and processes the following personal data about you for the above purposes:

 • Report made by (name, e-mail and telephone number);